 The most popular fruit in the United States is the apple.
 They are cultivated in orchards across the country and harvested in early autumn.
 Learn more about the many green apple benefits!

 Green apples have a somewhat more sour flavor than red apples.
-Green apple cultivars that are commonly found include:
+Green apple varieties that are commonly found include:

 - Shizuka Apples